Dan Savage: Other remarks

+Iraq War

 Savage initially supported the Iraq War and advocated military action against other Middle Eastern states, including Iran and Saudi Arabia, saying, "Islamo-fascism is a regional problem, like European fascism—and the Middle East [has] to be remade just as Europe was remade".
 However, one week before the war began, Savage spoke against it, citing the inability of President George W. Bush to form a convincing case and sway the UN and NATO allies.
 By 2005 he deemed the situation "hopeless" and advocated an immediate troop withdrawal.

 Savage describes his view toward family as "conservative".
 He has, however, expressed skepticism of "simplistic" views of monogamy.
 In response to a letter asking "Is the AIDS crisis over?"
 Savage, in his October 22, 1997 column, answered simply, "Yes".
 Several weeks of columns were devoted in whole or in part to discussion of the issue.
-Savage also opposes the tactics of the War on Drugs, and opposes the prohibition of certain controlled substances.
+Savage also opposes the tactics of the war on drugs, and opposes the prohibition of certain controlled substances.

+Outing

 In 2006, Savage said that outing is "brutal and it should be reserved for brutes", writing it should not be done outside of particular circumstances, such as a closeted person publicly advocating against gay rights.

+Comments on child sexuality and NAMBLA

 On the topic of child sexuality, Savage said in 2001:

+Comments on child sex abuse

 Savage has spoken out against child sexual abuse.
 In 2017, when Kevin Spacey was accused of attacking then-14 year old Anthony Rapp while drunk, Spacey released a statement which included coming out as gay.
 Savage responded that there is "no amount of drunk or closeted that excuses or explains away assaulting a 14-year-old child".

+Comments on fat shaming

 In 2011, Lindy West published a piece in The Stranger criticizing Savage, her boss at the time, for repeated comments about fat people in his columns, such as "rolls of exposed flesh are unsightly", which she called "a cruel, subjective opinion", concluding "you need to understand that shaming an already-shamed population is, well, shameful."
 This incident was later fictionalized in the Hulu TV series Shrill.

+Comments on anti-bullying

 Savage also came under scrutiny for an anti-bullying speech he gave in 2012, to the National High School Journalism Convention, in which he encouraged the attending students to "learn to ignore the bullshit in the Bible about gay people", prompting some students to leave the auditorium.
 Savage apologized on April 29 for calling the walkout "a pansy-assed move", saying, "I wasn't calling the handful of students who left pansies (2,800+ students, most of them Christian, stayed and listened), just the walkout itself."
 Savage stood by the central point of his speech.